 2. She’s afraid her kids will love you more than they love her.
-An irrational fear, as the chances of that happening are basically nil, but a common fear nonetheless.
+An irrational fear, as the chances of that happening, is basically nil, but a common fear nonetheless.

 3. She perceives you as overstepping boundaries.
 This could include showing up at a parent-teacher conference, forcing the kids to call you mom (yes, that does actually happen), calling the kids “mine,” posting pictures of the kids on your Facebook page, trying to co-parent with her by responding to messages sent to your husband, etc…

 4. She perceives you as overstepping boundaries by participating in events she believes are reserved for “mom” and participating in events not only reserved for mom, but that are “firsts.”
 These might include: taking your stepdaughter to buy her first bra or getting her first haircut; participating in any sort of cosmetic experience (hair color/new hairstyle/ mani-pedi day); talking to her about the birds and the bees; painting her nails or coloring/cutting her hair the way you like it or similar to yours (even if your step is a teen and she requests this, it could still push mom’s buttons).

 Think of any sort of milestone and you can be sure that mom wants to be there for it.

 5. She has unresolved grief about her divorce.
 For a long time, she could just ignore the painful feelings that accompany divorce.
 She didn’t really have to face it.
 She may even be remarried, but never actually grieved the loss of her marriage and family.
 Enter stepmom, and suddenly it’s real and it’s in her face.